And we're back on the fastest three hours in media, Rush Limbaugh and the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

 And I got a couple of selling points.

-One will be that uh you will be able to save your fellow taxpayers money because this investment opportunity is too big to fail.
+One will be that you will be able to save your fellow taxpayers money because this investment opportunity is too big to fail.

 You will be able to restore journalism to its rightful place.

-You'll probably drive the libs over the brink, and I suggest that you try to buy the New York Times.
+And I suggest that you try to buy the New York Times.

-Well, that would uh require a hostile takeover.
+Well, that would require a hostile takeover.

-Hank Greenberg, the former guy who ran AIG at one point looked into it.
+Hank Greenberg, the former guy who ran AIG at one point, looked into it.

-That would be a tough I I don't I don't know that I want to go into the newspaper business.
+I don't know that I want to go into the newspaper business.

-Uh have you seen what's happening to that business?
+Have you seen what's happening to that business?

 No, I know the newspaper business is on the way out, but if it had a reputable owner such as yourself, maybe the newspaper business could actually get back to what they're supposed to do and be a reputable journalism organization.

-Uh it's just it's it's deteriorating, it's becoming more and more corrupt, and it's pervasive.
+It's becoming more and more corrupt, and it's pervasive.

-It's uh it's everywhere.
+It's everywhere.

-And it's there are people uh a lot of conservatives who own publications, newspapers and so forth, Washington Examiner, Washington Times, uh to name uh to name a couple that come to mind, and there are others uh that are a little smaller out there, but people are making the effort.
+And there are others that are a little smaller out there, but people are making the effort.

 They really are.

-Sit tight, we'll be right back.
+We'll be right back.

 And back to the phone, Chagrin Falls, Ohio.

-This is Therese, and welcome to the EIB network.
+And welcome to the EIB Network.

 Hi, Rush.

-Um I'm 45.
+I'm 45.

 I've listened to you for 24 years.

-That's for that's a pretty long time.
+That's a pretty long time.

-That is.
+It is.

-Um I just wanted to say that there's a positive way we could support you.
+I just wanted to say that there's a positive way we could support you.

-And is it a it's a capitalist thing, it's uh support the economy thing.
+And it's a capitalist thing.

 And what we could do is we could support your advertisers.

-And I've listened to you for so long, I've bought the products that you've advertised.
+I've bought the products that you've advertised.

-And when I moved from point A to point B in Central Ohio, there was something wrong with my select comfort bed, and I called them up and they said, Don't worry, Han, it's taken care of.
+And when I moved from point A to point B in central Ohio, there was something wrong with my Select Comfort bed.

-We'll we'll we'll replace the whole thing.
+We'll replace the whole thing.

 And I said, I don't need the whole thing.